matiasraisanen/insecrawl/README.md

 -i, --identifier    Provide a custom identifier for the camera, used as
                     filename for the saved image.
 Works only with -u and -o flags.

+-n, --newCamsOnly   Scrape only the cameras that do not have a still saved on disk.

 -o, --oneCamera     Provide a single insecam camera ID to download a still frame from.

 --scrapeAllCameras  Downloads a still from every camera listed on insecam.
 This can